ivy-llc/memory/README.rst

 Get Involed
 -----------

-We hope the memory classes in this library are useful to a wide range of deep learning developers.
+We hope the memory classes in this library are useful to a wide range of machine learning developers.
 However, there are many more areas of differentiable memory which could be covered by this library.

 If there are any particular functions or classes you feel are missing,